olepbr/it1901/mememedb/README.md

 ![Class Diagram](ClassDiagram.png)

 ## User Story
-As a young student, I have a need to view memes daily.
-Therefore I want to log in to a service and receive, and comment on, memes.
+I want to be able to post a picture to the app, and see it appear on the main page

 ## Maven Goals